GoogleCloudPlatform/community/tutorials/sigfox-gw/index.md

 # Testing the integration

-## Sending Data from a Sigfox device
+## Sending data from a Sigfox device

 The integration should now be configured in both Google Cloud Functions and the Sigfox backend.